rsumanth25/Mental-Health-Chatbot/README.md

 # Python-Mental-Health-Chatbot(Web-based)

-This is my final year project at my university

-AIM: This is built to educate users with the correct knowledge of mental health and also provide some functions to improve mental health ***(NOT DIAGNOSIS)***.
+ This is built to educate users with the correct knowledge of mental health and also provide some functions to improve mental health ***(NOT DIAGNOSIS)***.

-<sub>Duration Taken: Roughly 1 and a half months, Final Result: A+</sub>
+<sub>Duration Taken: Roughly 1 and a half month </sub>

 ## Languages/Components Used